 (© Hootsuite)

-WeChat: China’s Must-Have App for businesses
+WeChat: China’s Must-Have App for Businesses

-WeChat can be considered a must-have app in China as it reunites all the services of Facebook, Skype, Slack, Amazon, and PayPal… WeChat started out as just a messaging app but now includes features like social networks with voice chat capabilities and other functions for entering into business agreements or handling money transfers between friends as we will see later in detail this post: live streaming.
+WeChat can be considered a must-have app in China as it reunites all the services of Facebook, Skype, Slack, Amazon, and PayPal… WeChat started out as just a messaging app but now includes features like social networks with voice chat capabilities and other functions for entering into business agreements or handling money transfers between friends as we will see later in detail in this post: live streaming.

 WeChat’s Ecosystem